matthias beck

 Textbooks.

 Homework.
 I will assign homework problems as we go through the material.
 You may (and should) work together with your class mates.
-We can discuss the homework problems at any time during class, and you can hand any of your solutions for feedback.
-We will have a homework quiz every Wednesday at the beginning of class, in which you will be asked one definition and one problem given in the previous week.
+You may not search the internet for solutions to problems; we will use our creativity, course texts, and peer collaboration as our tools.
+We can discuss the homework problems at any time during class, and you can hand in (or bring to my office hours) any of your solutions for feedback.
+The homework problems from any given week will be due before the following Wednesday class.
+You can either bring your homework to class or send me a pdf copy via email.

 SageMath.
 You will be expected to use the open math software sage in some of your homework assignments.
 Here is a good introduction to sage.
-I will add useful sage commands for our class here.
+I have collected some useful sage commands for our class here.

 I want to ensure that each of you accomplishes the goals of this course as comfortably and successfully as possible.
 At any time you feel overwhelmed or lost, please come and talk with me.